 - Whether it drives top-down communications as effectively as it encourages employee feedback.

-- Whether, apart from communication, it has the right set of tools to drive workforce engagement and productivity.
+- Whether, apart from being a business communication app, it has the right set of tools to drive workforce engagement and productivity.

-Here’s a glimpse of the top communication apps out there that can help you select the best fit for your enterprise.
+Here’s a glimpse of the top communication apps for business out there that can help you select the best fit for your enterprise.

 Yammer: Yammer leverages the power of social networking to offer transparent communication and enhanced engagement mainly to the in-office workforce.
 Like Slack has channels, Yammer has communities based on various interests, topics, and areas of practice.
 The forums allow everyone to share ideas and updates, provide feedback, and ask questions.
-Additionally, Yammer can be integrated with other apps in the Microsoft ecosystem and it also comes with trusted security, control, and compliance.
+Additionally, Yammer can be integrated with other apps in the Microsoft ecosystem and it also comes with trusted security, control, and compliance, making it one of the more popular business apps for communication.